Frisle/CLITimeManager/README.md

   add -one and chose one date to flush
 Input "Enter time" and chose task to add time to add -r and remove last time record
-Input "cls" to clean the console
+Input "Rename" chose the task to rename and enter new name Input "cls" to clean the console
 ```